cadenannison/startup/notes.md

       <form id="activity-form" class="p-3 p-md-4" action="#" method="post" novalidate>
 you can actually use Javascript to process and submit them so this builds functionality.

+<link> links an external resource (usually a CSS file) to the HTML document.
+Example: <link rel="stylesheet"
+href="styles.css"> applies styles from styles.css to the page.

+<div> is a block-level container that groups other elements.
+It's used for structure and layout.
+It doesn't change behavior by itself.

+Padding: space inside the element (between content and border).
+Margin: space outside the element (between border and other elements).

+If the container uses display: flex; the images will be displayed in a row by default, side by side, unless (flex-direction: column;) is specified.

+ padding: 10px 20px; adds 10px top/bottom and 20px left/right inside the element

 ## Production Environment

 **Giving deployFiles.sh permissions:**